The-Shady-Shade/LD57/README.md

 ![Ludum Dare](https://img.shields.io/badge/LudumDare57-Compo-f79122?labelColor=ee5533&link=https%3A%2F%2Fldjam.com%2Fevents%2Fludum-dare%2F56)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 # Tiny Tinker
-Simple platformer, where you have to fix some computers.
+Simple platformer where you have to fix some computers.

 "Jump into a big robot to fix him!
 Everytime you have to go deeper and deeper.